About the Series

 Data & Analysis

 Former HHS data analyst turned independent researcher.
-Marcus spent eight years inside the federal healthcare data infrastructure, working directly with T-MSIS claims data and provider enrollment systems.
+Roger spent eight years inside the federal healthcare data infrastructure, working directly with T-MSIS claims data and provider enrollment systems.

 He reads Medicaid data the way most people read spreadsheets — spotting patterns in billing volumes, identifying anomalous provider behavior, and building network models that reveal the hidden structure of the system.
-For Follow the Billions, Marcus processed 227 million records spanning 2018 to 2024, building the analytical foundation for every episode.
+For Free Speech Data, Roger processed 227 million records spanning 2018 to 2024, building the analytical foundation for every episode.

 His specialties include claims analysis, provider network modeling, and spending concentration metrics.
 He believes that public data should tell public stories.